dbochicchio/vera/VirtualDevices/README.md

 Just download [this file](https://github.com/akbooer/openLuup/blob/master/openLuup/http_async.lua) if you're running this plug-in on Vera, and copy it with the plug-in files.
 Async HTTP is strongly recommended.
 The plug-in will automatically detect it and use it if present.

-# Async Update of commands
+# Async update of device's status
 Version 2.0 introduced support for async updates of device's commands.
 If you want to automatically acknowledge the command, simply return a status code from 200 (included) to 400 (excluded).
 That's what devices will do anyway.
 If you want to control the result, simply return a different status code (ie 112) and then update the variable on your own via Vera/Openluup HTTP interface.